Argent77/A7-Achievements/A7-Achievements/readme/readme.txt

 In PST:EE journal entries are added as "completed quests" to avoid cluttering the list of active quests.
 The total number of unlocked achievements is shown as overhead message for the protagonist.

+This component also provides the means to purchase a special Achievements Trophy from selected stores all over the games and campaigns which lists the currently unlocked achievements in the trophy's item description.
+BG1: Sold by Bentley Mirrorshade at the Friendly Arm Inn.
+SoD: Sold by the Quartermaster Belegarm of the Flaming Fist.
+BG2: (SoA) Sold by the Adventurer's Mart at Waukeen's Promenade in Athkatla.
+     (ToB) Sold by Karthis al-Hezzar, the travelling merchant in the Wilderness between Saradush and the Forst of Mir.
+IWD: Sold by Gerth's Equipment Shoppe in Kuldahar.
+     Sold by Kieran Nye in Lonelywood (HoW campaign only).
+PST: Sold at Fell's Tattoo Studio in the Hive.

 The component can be installed at any time.
-It is not needed to start a new game.
+It is not required to start a new game.
 Achievements that have already been unlocked before the mod was installed will be detected and added to the journal.
+However, the Achievements Trophy may not be available for sale if you already visited the respective stores before.

 In addition to the official Steam Achievements the mod also unlocks a small number of unused achievements for SoD which are implemented in the game but not registered by Steam.